devsplained/opinionated-csharp-standards/README.md

 Logging is an important part of app monitoring and tooling.
 Remember that other people use logging beyond just developers.
 When logging, always ask the questions, "Am I using the right category?" and "Is this useful to anyone else?".

 ### Logging Categories
-* DEBUG: Only used when debugging, usually very verbose
+* `DEBUG`: Only used when debugging, usually very verbose
-* INFO: Used to indicated something started, or something got deleted, etc
+* `INFO`: Used to indicated something started, or something got deleted, etc
 * * This can also be used by monitoring programs such as Splunk.
 When logging, try to think about what information would be good for a monitoring program.
-* WARN: Something happened but we are still going to move on with the program flow
+* `WARN`: Something happened but we are still going to move on with the program flow
-* ERROR: Something bad happened and we probably stop or change program workflow
+* `ERROR`: Something bad happened and we probably stop or change program workflow
-* FATAL: Oh crap!
+* `FATAL`: Oh crap!
 Oh crap!!!
 Totally did not expect this to happen!
 Yeah....we are going to shutdown the program here...

 ## Unit Testing
 Just do it